Filipe is a Msc in Management graduate living in Lisbon, Portugal. Despite that, he usually prefers to write about his more geeky interests.

 An Era Unexplored

-There is something about intergalactic universes that I believe gives them amazing potential for the telling of stories and that is: they are infinite.
+There is something about intergalactic universes that I believe gives them amazing potential for the telling of stories.
 There is no limit to what can or cannot exist in the far out fringes of space, therefore anything is possible.
 As such, anything can be used to come up with fascinating and enthralling narratives that amaze us.

-I think the Star Wars Universe benefits from such potential in the ability to come up with new worlds with new things at any place and any time in the cosmos and through those have something interesting to say.
+I think the Star Wars Universe benefits from such potential in the ability to come up with new worlds with new things at any place and any time in the cosmos.
 That potential is particularly evident in the stories told in the Old Republic Era.
-Set thousands of years before the original movies, this disparity allowed for a great deal of creative freedom in using the template of the Star Wars universe but in different ways to tell new tales.
+Set thousands of years before the original movies, this disparity allowed for a great deal of creative freedom in using the template of the Star Wars universe.

-Of course there are aspects of the Star Wars Universe that remain and have their place wherever and whenever the story is set, such as the Jedi, the Sith, the lightsabers, the Republic, the Empire and the Force.
-But many of the stories told in this time period use these established concepts, while tackling them in ways not yet thought of by people who only see the movies.
+Of course, there are aspects of the Star Wars Universe that remain and have their place wherever and whenever the story is set, such as the Jedi, the Sith, the lightsabers, the Republic, the Empire and the Force.
+But many of the stories told in this time period use these established concepts while tackling them in ways not yet thought of by people who have only seen the movies.
 Because of that, I believe their adaption into film versions could revitalize the Star Wars Universe for many and shed a new light on the type of narratives this cosmos can deliver.

-Of course, I'm not saying that any adaption of these stories would be a success, nor that their translation into movie-format is 100% possible, but since it would be really cool if it were so, I'll allow myself to dream a little.
+Of course, I'm not saying that any adaption of these stories would be a success, nor that their translation into a movie format is 100% possible, but since it would be really cool if it were so, I'll allow myself to dream a little.
 Here are four the Old Republic stories that I would love to see adapted to the big screen.

 The Exar-Kun Story

 This story is one that captivates my interest because it can be very straightforward but still really engaging.
 I always felt that no Star Wars movie has truly sold the Sith ideology well, nor the draw to the Dark Side.
-However, the Exar Kun story has the potential of showing just that in two different ways, one with Exar Kun, who craves the knowledge of the Force denied to him by the Jedi, and two with Ulic Qel-Droma who is driven by revenge to destroy the Dark Side, only to fall victim to its allure and sucumb.
+However, the Exar Kun story has the potential of showing just that in two different ways; one with Exar Kun, who craves the knowledge of the Force denied to him by the Jedi, and another with Ulic Qel-Droma, who is driven by revenge to destroy the Dark Side, only to fall victim to its allure and sucumb.
 I honestly feel that an adaption of this story would be better if told with Ulic being the protagonist, seeing as he is the one that goes through the most grueling journey.
-Regardless, this is a story that can show a different view of the eternal dichotomy of Star Wars: Light Side vs Dark Side in a way that is not so clearly just Good vs Evil but instead more towards presenting different ideologies on how to approach the Force.
+Regardless, this is a story that can show a different view of the eternal dichotomy of Star Wars, Light Side vs Dark Side, in a way that is not so clearly just good vs evil.
+It can present different ideologies on how to approach the Force.
 As such, it has the potential of being an interesting exploration of the Sith ideology, having two of them as lead characters, coupled with awesome lightsaber battles, epic standoffs, engaging supporting characters and an insightful development of the overall lore of the Star Wars cinematic mythos.